nick-fournier/hov-degradation/README.md

 pip install -e .
 ```

+The point of entry for the program is `hov_degradation_launcher.py` (this is just a pointer to `hov_degradation/__main__.py`).
+To run the program, simple run the launcher script, then a command prompt will ask you a series of inputs.

 ## Usage

-To run the code, it requires the file path for an input and output data folder to direct the code.
+To run the program, it requires the file paths for an input and output data folders to direct the code to find.
 I've organized my directory like this, but you can input custom file paths to any desired input and output locations:
 ```
 HOV degradation main directory
 ├─ hov_degradation code